Thinking about starting a blog or online business?

 Automation station!
 Much of my blog traffic comes from Pinterest since it works as a visual search engine.
 So I create a lot of pins for my posts using Canva and then tailwind auto schedules your pins for you which saves a lot of time.
 Get a free trial and $15 off if you decide to upgrade after your first 100 pins.

 Monica over at Redefining Mom is a Pinterest ninja.
 She is a super successful blogger and taught me all kinds of Pinterest stuff.
 Check her out!

 I’m pinning new blogging tips on my Blogging Tips Pinterest Board all the time, follow along!

-Let me know if you start a blog!
+Let me know if you start a blog or online business!
 I want to read about all your hopes, dreams, and deepest secrets.
 Or your cheesecake recipe.
 That too.

 P.S.
 While you’re here, come stay a while!
-Check out the Writing category for more on blogging.
+Check out more about starting a side hustle here.